exercism/x86-64-assembly/exercises/concept/lost-and-found/.docs/introduction.md

 The main purpose of the stack is to keep track of the return address for called functions.

+As it was mentioned in a previous concept, there is a special register called `rip` that points to the next instruction to be executed.
+This register is used to control the flow of a program, being modified by instructions such as `jmp` and `call`.

 Whenever a `call` instruction is used, the current value in `rip` is implicitly pushed to the stack.
 Subsequently, the operand for the instruction is moved into `rip`, so that execution continues in the called function.